warbe-maker/VBA-Component-Management/README.md

 ##### Synchronization of new Names
 A Name is considered new when the Name's 'mere name' [^2] exists in the Sync-Source-Workbook but not in the Sync-Target-Workbook.
 However, when a new Name is synchronized it may refer-to the wrong range in the Sync-Target-Workbook which is a potentially serious issue:

-While the Sync-Source-Workbook is under development, maintenance, etc., the Workbook of which it is a copy remains "productive".
+While the _Sync-Source-Workbook_ is under development, maintenance, etc., the Workbook of which it is a copy remains "productive".
 The advantage of this approach, a minimized downtime for the productive Workbook comes with the downside that rows and even columns may be added which may affect the range a Name refers-to.
 On the other side, sheet-design changes in the Sync-Source-Workbook may add or remove cells/ranges as well.
-Both will results in a synchronization mess impossible to be sorted out programmatically.
+Both will results in a synchronization mess impossible to be sorted out.

 >The only way out of the dilemma is a [manual pre-synchronization preparation](#manual-pre-synchronization-preparation) flanked by very careful checks before a new Name is added.
 New inserted or deleted ranges (columns, rows, cells) are not synchronized.
 When the Workbook's modifications include new and/or inserted ranges these need to be [synchronized manually beforehand](#manual-pre-synchronization-preparation) - which is supported/enabled by the open-decision-dialog displayed when the _Sync-Target-Workbook_ is opened.
 >New names with wrong referred range have to be avoided by ****manually establishing the new Name in the Sync-Target-Workbook in a manual pre-synchronization effort****.
 A corresponding warning is displayed with the synchronization dialog and the pre-synchronization can be made by interrupting the synchronization and continuing it afterwards.